 23 players, 30 selections — more consensus first-team All-Americans since 2000 than any program in college basketball.

-Kentucky's All-American tradition stretches back decades, building the program from an 11–17 team into a Final Four contender.
+The list begins with Johnny Dawkins, a two-time first-team pick in 1985 and 1986 who helped Coach K build Duke from an 11–17 team into a Final Four contender.
 It continues through dynasties — Laettner, Hurley, Hill — the early 2000s dominance of Battier, Williams, and Redick, and the one-and-done era when freshmen like Jabari Parker, Jahlil Okafor, Marvin Bagley, and Zion Williamson arrived, dominated, and departed.
 In the Scheyer era, Cooper Flagg (2025) and Cameron Boozer (2026) became the first teammates in college basketball history to earn unanimous first-team AP All-America honors in consecutive seasons as freshmen at the same school.

 Consensus All-Americans are determined by the NCAA using selections from the Associated Press, NABC, USBWA, and Sporting News.
 A player must appear on a majority of those first teams to earn consensus first-team status.

-| Year | Player | Team | Class | At Kentucky | NBA Draft |
+| Year | Player | Team | Class | At Duke | NBA Draft |

 |---|---|---|---|---|---|